Kaichou-Project/kaichou-graduation/README.md

 #### Logs

-After you start the backend server, a folder will be created automatically, namely the `logs` folder.
+After you start the backend server, a folder will be created automatically, named the `logs` folder.
 There are 5 log files that will be created and updated as the server runs, here is the actual place where any activity logs on the backend will be recorded.

 #### ENV Variables

-Supposedly, env variable's name inside `package/backend/.env.example` is self explanatory.
+Env variable names inside `package/backend/.env.example` should be self explanatory.
 Here is more explanation of them:

 - `PORT` => Backend service port
-- `DEBUG` => Set to `TRUE` if you want debug messages to show, ideally in dev you set this to `TRUE` and `FALSE` in production
+- `DEBUG` => Set to `TRUE` if you want debug messages to show, ideally in dev you set this to `TRUE` and to `FALSE` in production
 - `CLIENT_URL` => frontend's URL
-- `DB_URI` => mongodb connection string, [you can find the detail of it here](https://docs.mongodb.com/manual/reference/connection-string/)
+- `DB_URI` => mongodb connection string, [you can find the details for it here](https://docs.mongodb.com/manual/reference/connection-string/)

 ## Contributing